Konza Music Academy Info

 What is the cancellation policy?

-Students will receive a 100% refund for cancelling before April 8 and a 50% refund for cancelling prior to the late enrollment deadline of June 30.
-Due to our need to hire staff, food, music, and other materials for the event, we will not be able to provide a refund for any reason after June 30.
+Students will receive a 100% refund for cancelling before April 8 and a 50% refund for cancelling prior to the late enrollment deadline.
+Due to our need to hire staff, food, music, and other materials for the event, we will not be able to provide a refund for any reason after the enrollment deadline.

 What are the COVID-19 precautions?